Skip to main content

 Blossoming Tree in Hex Shape

-Students attend TOP after graduation from high school to obtain additional support to meet their Post-secondary Transition Plan (PTP) goals as written in their IEP.
-Eligibility for students who are enrolled in TOP are determined by the IEP team with consent from school district and a current transition plan with career goals written in their PTP.
+Students attend ATP after graduation from high school to obtain additional support to meet their Post-secondary Transition Plan (PTP) goals toward employment, independent living and other transitional needs.
+Eligibility for students who are enrolled in ATP is determined by the IEP team with consent from the school district and a current transition plan with career goals written in their PTP.